anithag/dflate/Readme.md

 ### How to Build

 Dependencies have been frozen to ensure compatibility during serialization.
+Refer to cabal.config for dependency constraints.

 * cabal sandbox init
+* cabal install --dependencies-only
 * cabal configure
-* cabal install --dependencies-only
 * cabal build
 * cabal install